ACP in the Research-Verification Loop

 Protocol Over Provider Lock-In

 This is not merely a convenience feature.
-For Nexus’s stated goal of boundaryless research validation, provider independence is a correctness requirement.
+For neXus’s stated goal of boundaryless research validation, provider independence is a correctness requirement.
 A hypothesis validated only through one LLM family has unknown generalisability to other models.
 Multi-backend validation through ACP ensures that evidence packets carry provenance metadata enabling cross-model comparison.

-ACP vs. MCP: Protocol Complementarity in Nexus
+ACP vs. MCP: Protocol Roles

-Protocol Direction Nexus Usage
+Protocol Direction Role

-When ACP Adds Value vs. When It Does Not
+When ACP Adds Value

 • Environments where multiple LLM backends are used interchangeably